vipul19091994/sagemaker-jenkins-byo-scenario/README.md

 # MLOps: Jenkins & Bring-Your-Own-Algorithm

-In this section of the workshop, we will focus on building a pipeline to train and deploy a model using SageMaker training instances and hosting on a persistent Sagemaker endpoint instance.
-The orhestration of the training and deployment will be done through Jenkins.
+In this workshop, we will focus on building a pipeline to train and deploy a model using Amazon SageMaker training instances and hosting on persistent Sagemaker endpoint instance(s).
+The orhestration of the training and deployment will be done through [Jenkins](https://www.jenkins.io/).

-Applying DevOps practices to Machine Learning (ML) workloads is a fundamental practice to ensure models are deployed using a reliable and consistent process as well as to increase overall quality.
-DevOps is not about automating the deployment of a model.
-DevOps is about applying practices such as Continuous Integration(CI) and Continuous Delivery(CD) to the model development lifecycle.
-CI/CD relies on automation; however, automation alone is not synonymous with DevOps or CI/CD.
+Applying DevOps practices to Machine Learning (ML) workloads is a fundamental practice to ensure machine learning workloads are deployed using a consistent methodology with traceability, consistenc, governance and quality gates.
+MLOps involves applying practices such as CI/CD,Continuous Monitoring, and Feedback Loops to the Machine Learning Development Lifecycle.
+This workshop will focus primarily on setting up a base deployment pipeline in Jenkins.
+The expectation would be to continue to iterate on a base pipeline incorporating more quality checks and and pipeline features including the consideration for an data worflow pipeline.

-In this lab, you will create a deployment pipeline utilizing AWS Development Services and SageMaker to demonstrate how CI/CD practices can be applied to machine learning workloads.
  There is no one-size-fits-all model for creating a pipeline; however, the same general concepts explored in this lab can be applied and extended across various services or tooling to meet the same end result.

-In this lab, the use case we will focus on will be bring-your-own-algorithm for training and deploying on SageMaker.
-We will combine this use case with implementing a base reference MLOps pipeline.

 -----